cambridge-cares/TheWorldAvatar/Agents/_DerivationPaper/README.md

 ## 1. Consolidate previously exported triples

 This minimum demonstration example is based on two previously exported sets of triples: One instantiation of properties (i.e. buildings and flats) includes their geospatial location (as points) and the other contains previous sales transactions (if available).
-Both files can be found on [Dropbox].
+Both files can be found in the [kg_data folder] on Dropbox.
 The data in both files have been consolidated by matching properties based on their identifiers, which matches for buildings with available EPC, and hence address and sales transaction data.
 The [consolidated triples] can also be found on Dropbox and the SPARQL `matching_query` is provided in the [resources] folder (for reference).

 ## 2. Instantiate consolidated triples